Under the Education and Training Reform Act 2006, a Category B offence includes (but it not necessarily limited to) the following

 If a person makes an application to VIT for registration / renewal of registration, VIT must refuse the application if

-- the person is currently charged with, or has been convicted or found guilty of a Category B offence; or
+• the person is currently charged with, or has been convicted or found guilty of a Category B offence in Victoria, or an equivalent offence in another jurisdiction; or

 If the person is a registered teacher, VIT may suspend all of their registrations if the person has been charged with a Category B offence.

-Prior to making this decision, VIT will provide the person with an opportunity to provide further information and documentation relating to the Category B offence.
+Prior to making any decisions, VIT will provide the person with an opportunity to provide further information and documentation relating to the Category B offence.